jrsearles/ko-deep-watcher/README.md

 # Knockout Deep Watcher
 Deeply and dynamically observe an object hierarchy.
 This knockout plugin will scan an object or array for observables, scanning the entire object graph, subscribing to each observable.
-As observable values are changed, those values are then scanned for observables, so the plugin continues to monitor changes that occur within the object graph.
+As observable values are changed, those values are then scanned so the plugin continues to monitor changes that occur within the object graph.

 ## API

-The deep watcher hooks into Knockout's `subscribe` method, using the "deep" as the event name.
+The deep watcher hooks into Knockout's `subscribe` method, using "deep" as the event name.

 ```js
 observable.subscribe(callback, thisArg, "deep");